mikaelvesavuori/cloud-developer-basics/01-what-is-the-cloud/README.md

 We are soon going to create a backend function.
 For security's sake we will preemptively create a service account (a programmatic user) with only the rights to invoke (run) a function, but nothing else.
 This is a very good security practice so it makes sense to learn it already!

-Go to "IAM & admin", and into the panel _Service accounts_.
+Go to "IAM & admin" (IAM stands for Identity & Access Management), and into the panel _Service accounts_.
 Create a new service account, and give it a suitable rememberable name.
 For the role, give it _Cloud Functions Invoker_.
 This ensures it can only call functions, nothing else.

 Later, when you want to use a service account programmatically, you will probably want to download the credential set in JSON format.
 This time, though, you don't need it.